Bur Dubai Souq

 Dubai's best museum occupies the sturdy Al Fahidi Fort, built around 1800 and considered the city's oldest structure.
 The exhibit charts...

 New on the scene, this contemporary cultural space and cafe puts on all sorts of workshops (pottery, marbling, silkscreen, etc) as well...

 Teeming with tourists lured by the romantic Creekside setting, this restaurant occupies one of Dubai's oldest buildings (from 1935) and...

 btwn Bur Dubai waterfront & Ali bin Abi Talib St · interesting places nearby

 Bur Dubai Souq information

-This covered souq may not be old as the Deira souqs but it can be just as atmospheric – although be prepared for pushy vendors.
+This covered souq may not be as old as the Deira souqs but it can be just as atmospheric – although be prepared for pushy vendors.
 Friday evenings here are especially lively, as it turns into a virtual crawling carnival with expat workers loading up on socks, pashminas, T-shirts and knock-off Calvins on their day off.
-In a section known as Textile Souq you can stock up on fabrics – silk, cotton, satin, velvet – at very reasonable prices.
+In a section known as the Textile Souq you can stock up on fabrics – silk, cotton, satin, velvet – at very reasonable prices.